m0llyc00k/data-structures-fall2021/Week-05/assignment2_README.md

 When the data comes back out of the database, how should it be structured?
 Why?
 How would you describe the hierarchy of the data?

-My concept for this project is based around a bread journal I started keeping a couple of years ago.
-Each time I bake bread, I create a detailed entry included temperature, time spent, ingredients, outcome, drawing, etc.
+My concept for this project came from a bread journal I started keeping a couple of years ago.
+Each time I bake bread, I create a detailed entry including temperature, time, ingredients, outcome, drawing etc.
 I'd like to use this data/ format to structure these entries below:

 ![image](https://user-images.githubusercontent.com/86888346/135688904-ef03d41a-a6e8-4828-861a-b0f2db2a5c22.png)
 -------------------------------------------------------------------------------------------------------------------------------
 ![image](https://user-images.githubusercontent.com/86888346/135689307-5e77bde6-6428-4363-a674-0d30f52035e1.png)